awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

  You manage your database configuration by associating your DB instances and Multi\-AZ DB clusters with parameter groups\.
 Amazon RDS defines parameter groups with default settings\.

 **Important**
 You can define your own parameter groups with customized settings\.
-Then you can modify your DB instances Multi\-AZ DB clusters to use your own parameter groups\.
+Then you can modify your DB instances and Multi\-AZ DB clusters to use your own parameter groups\.
 For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 For information about modifying a Multi\-AZ DB clusters, see [Modifying a Multi\-AZ DB cluster](modify-multi-az-db-cluster.md)\.

 **Note**